dankamongmen/libnetstack/README.md

 I believe libnetstack to be more performant on the very complex networking stacks present in certain environments, and to better serve heavily parallel access.
-The typical user is unlikely to see meaningful performance difference.
+The typical user is unlikely to see a meaningful performance difference.

 Libnetstack is Apache-licensed, whereas libnl-route is LGPL.

 ## Requirements

-* CMake, a C11 compiler, and a C++14 compiler
+* Core library: CMake, a C11 compiler, and libnl 3.4.0+
-* libnl 3.4.0+
+* Tests: a C++14 compiler and GoogleTest 1.9.0+

 ## Use